AboveCloudsConf/code-of-conduct/Attendee Procedure for incident handling.md

 **If you believe someone is in physical danger**, consult with a volunteer or staff member for the appropriate crisis number, non-emergency number, or police number.

-If you believe someone has violated the [PyCon Code of Conduct](https://us.pycon.org/2018/about/code-of-conduct/), we encourage you to report it.
+If you believe someone has violated the [Above Clouds Code of Conduct](https://www.abovecloudsconf.com/index.html#code-of-conduct), we encourage you to report it.
 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We are fine with receiving reports where we decide to take no action for the sake of creating a safer space.

 During the conference you can make a report:

   - To a trained incident responder, who will be wearing brightly colored shirts.
-  - Email **<pycon-us-report@python.org>**
+  - Email **<report@abovecloudsconf.com>**
-  - Contact **+1 (216) 208 7987** via voice call or SMS, to reach one of the lead incident responders listed below.
+  - Contact the mobile phone number printed on your conference pass via voice call or SMS, to reach one of the lead incident responders.

-In the event of a conflict of interest, you may directly contact any of the lead incident responders:

-  * Sage Sharp
-      * PyCon US - Incident Responder
-      * <report@otter.technology>
-      * +1 (503) 384 8831
-  * Ewa Jodlowska
-      * Python Software Foundation - Director of Operations
-      * <ewa@python.org>
-  * Ernest W. Durbin III
-      * PyCon US - Conference Chair
-      * <ernest@python.org>
-      * +1 (216) 202 4393

 ## Report Data